roborobii/learning-backend/introToExpress2/README.md

 * use partials to dry up code
 *  - make partials directory, to have html header and footer, for drying up code so we dont have to explicitely input headers and footers to each template

+# Post requests
+* write post routes, test with postman
+* use form to send post requests
+* use body parser to get form data